At which campus can I study this program?

 Program Description

 For students interested in pursuing an education in the paramedical field of radiography (radiologic technology), the radiological sciences major meets the educational and clinical requirements for the graduate to function as an entry-level radiographer.
 Required course work is divided into three interrelated areas including general education, radiography specific, and clinical education components.
 During the clinical education component, students perform radiographic exams under the directed supervision of certified radiographers at multiple area clinical education settings.
 The clinical component emphasizes the concepts of team practice and patient-centered care.
-Both the radiography-specific course work and the clinical component are structured sequentially over six or seven consecutive semesters, commencing each fall semester.
-Upon successful completion of the 72-credit associate degree, the graduate will be eligible to attempt the American Registry of Radiologic Technologists (ARRT) examination for certification.
+Both the radiography-specific course work and the clinical component are structured sequentially over six consecutive semesters, commencing each fall semester.
+Upon successful completion of the associate degree, the graduate will be eligible to attempt the American Registry of Radiologic Technologists (ARRT) examination for certification.

 What is Radiological Sciences?